9 Common Questions When Planning a Trip to China

 If you’d like to see a beautiful combination of Eastern and Western Charms, add Yuyuan Garden, and Shanghai Jewish Refugees Museum to your itinerary!
 If you’re interested in giant pandas and religious culture, don’t miss Chengdu, pray on the Golden Summit of Mount Emei, or admire Leshan Giant Buddha.

-There are many wonderful places to see and things to do in China.
-To avoid getting lost in a long list of destinations, we’ll help you narrow down your choices and design your own itinerary later in this article.
+To avoid getting lost in a long list of destinations, narrow down your choices and design your own itinerary based on other factors below.

 2. When is the best time to visit China?